A Coruña: Main sights

 The city is the site of the Roman Tower of Hercules, a lighthouse which has been in continuous operation since possibly the 2nd century AD.
 It has been declared by UNESCO as a World Heritage Site.
-It is surrounded by a large public park with a golf course and the so-called Moor's Graveyard (Cemiterio do Moro in Galician, Cementerio del Moro in Spanish) a building where in fact there were never burials, Muslim or not, which now houses the Casa das Palabras (Galician for House of Words) museum.
+It is surrounded by a large public park with a golf course and the so-called Moor's Graveyard (Cemiterio do Mouro in Galician, Cementerio del Moro in Spanish) a building where in fact there were never burials, Muslim or not, which now houses the Casa das Palabras (Galician for House of Words) museum.
 The lighthouse features as the main emblem of the city's flag and coat of arms.

 The city is also well known for its characteristic glazed window balconies, called galerías.
 Originally, this type of structure came about as a naval architecture solution for the challenging weather, particularly designed for rainy days.
 This fashion started in nearby Ferrol in the 18th century when some of the technicians working for the Royal Dockyards had the idea of using the shape of the back of a warship in a modern building.
 Soon afterward, most seaports in northern Spain, were adding these glazed window balconies to their city-port houses.